Bachelor and Master Theses

 Overall Description

-For planning, machine learning is a popular way of training agents to behave in a certain manner s.t. they accomplish their missions in time.
-Methods such as Q learning, deep learning, and Monte-Carlo tree search, are been used in solving the MAP problems.
+Machine learning is a popular way of training agents to behave in a certain manner s.t. reaching the goal area.
+Methods such as Q learning, deep learning, and Monte-Carlo tree search, are been used in solving the MP problems.

-Besides planning itself, safety is another important factor that one needs to consider in MAP.
+Besides planning itself, safety is another important factor that one needs to consider in MP.
 Free of collision is one typical safety requirement.
-Never being stuck in a starving situation is another example of a safety requirement, which means that robots should never be waiting for each other s.t. a deadlock of waiting happens.
-Guarantee that MAP satisfies the safety requirement is a difficult problem but as important as planning itself because agents are often safety critical.
-A minor error may cause a catastrophic consequence.
+Never being stuck in a starving situation is another example of a safety requirement, which means that agents should never be waiting for each other s.t. a deadlock of waiting happens.
+To guarantee agents satisfy the safety requirements is extremely difficult but as important as planning itself because a minor error may cause catastrophic consequences.
 Formal methods, e.g., model checking, are techniques that are based on mathematics.
 They provide a way of proving that the target system is free of bugs in the sense that the system satisfies its requirements.

-So far, there is no such platform in academia nor in industries that provides an integrated way of simulation, training, learning, and verification of MAP.
-In this thesis, you will be conducting research toward a platform for model-checked multi-agent planning.
+So far, there is no such platform in academia nor in industries that provides an integrated way of simulation, training, learning, and verification of MP.
+In this thesis, you will be conducting research toward a platform for model-checked motion planning for autonomous agents.

 Content of the thesis

-• Read the latest literature on MAP and understand the frontier of this field.
+• Read the latest literature on MP and understand the frontier of this field.

-• Analyze classic MAP problems and propose a meta-model for building agent models and environment models.
-Tools for modeling: UPPAAL5 and OpenAI Gym.
+• Analyze classic MP problems and propose a meta-model for building agent models and environment models.
+Tools for modeling: UPPAAL 5, CommonRoad, and OpenAI Gym.

-• Verify the resulting plans in UPPAAL STRATEGO against safety requirements.
+• Verify the resulting plans in UPPAAL 5 against safety requirements.

-• Demonstrate the generosity and applicability of the meta-models by solving one or two classic MAP problems.
+• Demonstrate the generosity and applicability of the meta-models by solving one or two classic MP problems in CommonRoad or OpenAI Gym.
 Comparing the performance of your method to the state-of-the-art methods.

 Contact